 - Silver or Bronze competitions that are running concurrently with a Gold competition

-If you are sanctioning an Ontario Silver or Bronze level of competition you can do so through the OEF Office by following the remaining steps.
+If you are sanctioning a Silver or Bronze level of competition that is taking place in Ontario, you can do so through the OEF Office by following the remaining steps.

-- Complete the 2014 EC Competition Application Form and return it to the OEF office with the appropriate payment as indicated on page 2 of the competition application form.
+- Complete the 2016 Competition Application Form and return it to the OEF office with the appropriate payment as indicated on page 2 of the competition application form.
 Application form is due 60 days prior to the competition start date otherwise late fee applies.

-- Have your Steward complete the Prize List Approval Form and return to the OEF office (for Silver level competitions only).
+- CLICK HERE to view the Prize List & Entry Form Requirements and then have your Steward complete the Prize List Approval Form and return it to the OEF office (for Silver level competitions only).
 Prize list approval form is due 30 days prior to the closing date for horse show entries otherwise late fee applies.

-- Submit a copy of your Horse Show Insurance Certificate.
+- Submit a copy of your Certificate of Insurance.
 The required insurance coverage is outlined in Equine Canada’s rules (see Section A, General Regulations – Article A507) Insurance certificate is due 30 days prior to the competition start date otherwise late fee applies.

 - Submit a copy of your competition prize list and entry form to the OEF office.
 Prize list is due 30 days prior to competition start date.

-Once you have submitted the required paperwork and payment your competition will be listed on the OEF website and in WHOA!
+Once you have submitted the required paperwork and payment your competition will be listed on the OEF website.
 You will receive notification via email that your competition and officials have been approved approximately two to three weeks prior to the competition start date.
-At that time you will also receive your sanctioning package in the mail.
+At that time you will also receive your sanctioning package via email.

-Please note that if you need to make any changes to your application after it has been submitted you will need to complete an EC Competition Modification Form.
+Note – If you need to make changes to any of the information provided on the competition application for after it has been submitted you must complete and submit an EC Competition Modification Form.

-To sanction a horse trial, Platinum competition, Gold competition or a Silver and/or Bronze competition running concurrently with a Gold competition please contact 1-866-282-8395 or visit www.equinecanada.ca.
+To sanction a horse trial, Platinum competition, Gold competition, concurrent Gold/Bronze or concurrent Gold/Silver competition please contact 1-613-287-1515 ext.
+118 or visit www.equestrian.ca.